kiadwa/XXLChess/README.md

 # XXLChess
-XXL Chess build in Java &amp; Java Processing for graphics using Gradle as dependencies management This is a project chess game with similar rule to traditional Chess, but only differences are except for the Queen, player gets 4 different pieces like
+XXL Chess build in Java &amp; Java Processing for graphics using Gradle as dependencies management This is a chess game project with similar rule to traditional Chess, but differences are except for the Queen, player gets 4 different pieces like
 Camel, Knight King, Amazon, Chancellor with bizzare movement but still following the basic chess game rules such as *Check mate